 We also know that Joseph Smith sent a message to the acting General of the Nauvoo Legion to attack Carthage and rescue the prisoners:

-“The morning of 27 June, Smith sent an order (in his own handwriting) to Major-General Jonathan Dunham to lead the Nauvoo Legion in a military attack on Carthage “immediately” to free the prisoners.”
-(The Mormon Hierarchy Origins of Power, pg 141)
+“The morning of 27 June, Smith sent an order (in his own handwriting) to Major-General Jonathan Dunham to lead the Nauvoo Legion in a military attack on Carthage ‘immediately’ to free the prisoners.”
+(The Mormon Hierarchy Origins of Power, p.
+141)

-Jesus on the other hand said in Mt 26:53, “Thinkest thou that I cannot now pray to my Father, and he shall presently give me more than twelve legions of angels?”
+Jesus, on the other hand, said in Matt.
+26:53, “Thinkest thou that I cannot now pray to my Father, and he shall presently give me more than twelve legions of angels?”
 A legion was 6,000 soldiers, which means Jesus says he could have called up 72,000 angels in His defense.
 Did He?
 No. Did Joseph attempt to call up the Nauvoo Legion in his defense?
 Yes!
 Who went to their death willingly?

 For Joseph Smith to make such a statement was for him to completely ignore his lawbreaking actions and his moral failures.
-While denying it publicly, there is no question that Joseph Smith was practicing polygamy privately which was a violation of Illinois Law.
-“An 1833 Illinois state law provided two years’ imprisonment and a $1000 fine for the married man who married another woman and one year’s imprisonment and a $500 fine for the unmarried woman who knowingly entered into a marriage ceremony with an already married man.”
-(LDS Church Authority and New Plural Marriages 1890-1904 by D. Michael Quinn).
+While denying it publicly, there is no question that Joseph Smith was practicing polygamy privately, which was a violation of Illinois Law.
+“An 1833 Illinois state law provided two years’ imprisonment and a $1000 fine for the married man who married another woman and one year’s imprisonment and a $500 fine for the unmarried woman who knowingly entered into a marriage ceremony with an already-married man.” (“LDS Church Authority and New Plural Marriages 1890-1904,” D. Michael Quinn)